 You could think of our village as nothing more than a neighborhood, where neighbors care for their neighbors.
 Currently, we all live in other neighborhoods, separated from one another, except when we see each other at NAMI functions, for example.

 NAMI is the National Alliance on Mental Illness, a grassroots organization with members who offer care, conduct research, have family members with mental illness, and are people in recovery.
-There are 900 NAMI affiliates located around the country.
+There are over 1000 NAMI state and local affiliates around the country.
 NAMI educates, advocates, and supports.

 How Much Will it Cost?

-Mason Business School of College of William and Mary has become a very important partner of ours.
+In August 2016, Mason Business School of College of William and Mary became an important partner of ours.
 You will find a post here that describes a 6-month study they conducted.
 The outcomes of the project were numerous.
-The capital cost will largely depend on the cost of the property and the style of home.
-On the high end, our project consultants estimated $8.8 million (Update (12/17/17: Closer to $7 million, with a long-term property lease).
+The capital cost will largely depend on the community design, exact location, infrastructure and any other requirement.
+Our project consultants estimated $8.8 million.
 The cost of the project falls dramatically if we consider employing homes that are not typical single family homes.
 There would also be monthly fees and pay-as-you go costs, as when we would share meals together at our common house.